 There are some important issues in the end of the course:

-- Finish the results and bring the study attainments to Oodi as instructed by the department no later than 28 days from the exam or last study event.
-The accomplishment date is the latest study event (e.g., final exam, submission deadline of assignment), not the latest inspection day or day when study attainments are sent to Oodi
+- Finish the results and save the final evaluation to Sisu no later than 28 days from the exam or last study event.
+The accomplishment date is the latest study event (e.g., final exam, submission deadline of assignment), not the latest inspection day or day when study evaluations are saved in Sisu

 - Organize an event where students can see their own exams and criteria for the evaluation (Aalto University General Regulations on Teaching and Studying OOS 20§)